 If SUID bit is set on a file and a user executed it.
 The process will have the same rights as the owner of the file being executed.

 For example: passwd command have SUID bit enabled.
-When a normal user change his password this script update few system files like /etc/passwd and /etc/shadow which can’t be update by non root account.
+When a normal user changes his password this script update few system files like /etc/passwd and /etc/shadow which can’t be updated by non-root account.
 So that passwd command process always run with root user rights.

 Same as SUID, The process will have the same group rights of the file being executed.
-If SGID bit is set on any directory, all sub directories and files created inside will get same group ownership as main directory, it doesn’t matter who is creating.
+If SGID bit is set on any directory, all subdirectories and files created inside will get the same group ownership as the main directory, it doesn’t matter who is creating.

 Now swich to other user and create a file in /test directory.

 su - tecadmin cd /test/ touch tecadmin.net.txt ls -l tecadmin.net.txt -rw-rw-r-- 1 tecadmin root 0 Mar 8 03:13 tecadmin.net.txt